TaskarCenterAtUW/TDEI-gtfs-csv-validator/README.md

-clone from this repo: https://github.com/TaskarCenterAtUW/TDEI-gtfs-csv-validator create and activate a virtual environment install dependencies from requirements.txt then run either test_flex.py or test_pathways.py - they should run without modification
+clone from this repo: https://github.com/TaskarCenterAtUW/TDEI-gtfs-csv-validator create and activate a virtual environment install dependencies from requirements.txt then run either test_flex.py or test_pathways.py - they should run without modification - they are a bit finicky about what directory you run them from, but other than that should work

 ## Code structure
 The structure is that the gtfs csv files are read into a sqlite database - the load into